gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-point.md

 Next in the fragment shader we need to compute the `halfVector` between the surface to view and surface to light vectors.
-Then we can take the dot product the `halfVector` and the normal to find out of the light is reflecting.
+Then we can take the dot product the `halfVector` and the normal to find out if the light is reflecting into the view.

     // Passed in from the vertex shader. varying vec3 v_normal;